Best registered agent service: Top 5 providers for online businesses in 2026

 Head-to-head provider comparisons for common business types

 Multi-state operations often compare Harbor Compliance with Northwest.
-Harbor’s software (Entity Manager) provides portfolio-level tracking across jurisdictions, useful when you must maintain a registered agent footprint in many states; Northwest remains a good fit if you prioritize privacy and straightforward handling of legal notice.
+Harbor’s Entity Manager provides portfolio-level tracking across jurisdictions, useful when you must maintain a registered agent footprint in many states.
+Northwest remains a good fit if you prioritize privacy, straightforward pricing, and reliable handling of legal notice.

 ✅ Key Takeaways